Stderr and Stdout: Understanding Logs and Output

 stdout

-): Typically used to output the results of program execution or normal running information. - Standard Error (
+): Typically used for outputting the results of program execution or normal operational information. - Standard Error (

 stderr

-): Specifically used for outputting error messages or warnings, which are usually intended to be seen or recorded even when standard output is redirected.
+): Specifically used for outputting error messages or warnings, which usually need to be seen or recorded even when standard output is redirected.

 and logging